This Blog is based on a lot of theories – those “proven” and those currently “en vogue”.

-Object Oriented Design: A architectural approach to Designing Software.
+Object-Oriented Design: A architectural approach to Designing Software.
 Very technical stuff, but in the digital business, a lot of Techie Ideas fertile business thinking about organizations.
-Plus: There is an ever larger dependency between the structure of an organisation and the architecture of a software.
+Plus: There is an ever larger dependency between the structure of an organization and the architecture of a software.
 So as so often: Combining two formerly separate branches of research advances both areas immensely.

 Porter’s five forces of competition: A classic (the 1980’s) Model to model the position a company vs. it’s competitors.
 Very useful to challenge established thinking inside a company.